Eco-Steward Classes and Trainings

 • All learning takes place outdoors.

-• All participants are given free access to our on-line Eco-Literacy class on metro-Atlanta forest ecology, which includes detailed ID and species profiles for over 30 key native and invasive species everyone should know.
+• All participants are given free access to our on-line Eco-Literacy class on metro-Atlanta urban forests, which includes detailed species ID and profiles for over 30 key native and invasive species everyone should know.

 • Stewardship classes are designed for adults, families and interested young people ages 10 and up.